mensbeam/Arsse/docs/en/050_Configuring_The_Arsse.md

 |------------------|---------|
 | interval or null | `"P7D"` |

-How long to keep a an article in the database after all users subscribed to its feed have read it.
+How long to keep a an article in the database after all users subscribed to its newsfeed have read it.
 Specifying `null` will retain articles up to the `purgeArticlesUnread` threshold below, whereas an interval evaluating to zero (e.g. `"PT0S"`) will delete them immediately.

 If an article is starred by any user, it is retained indefinitely regardless of this setting.